dominik-pichler/Review_me_if_you_can/README.md

    has been implemented to categorize the reviews along [Paul Ekman's 6 basic dimensions](https://www.paulekman.com/wp-content/uploads/2013/07/Basic-Emotions.pdf) + one neural dimension.
    The corresponding script can be found in `src/Review_Handler.py`

+### 2.2.3 Results
-For now, this translation and sentiment analysis yielded the following additional review data for the knowledge graph:
+Finally this translation and sentiment analysis yielded the following additional review data for the knowledge graph:

 | Column Name            | Data Type |
 |------------------------|-----------|